fanfury-sports/furyhub/docs/cli-client/random.md

 ### Request a random number

-Post a random number request to the IRIS Hub, the random number will be generated after `--block-interval` blocks.
+Post a random number request to the FURY Hub, the random number will be generated after `--block-interval` blocks.

 ```bash
 # without oracle